GameAutomators/eBook-Source/Examples/08-tic-tac-toe2.md

 ### Tutorial

+Here's the step-wise tutorial to automate the game.
+The source code is avaiable [here](https://github.com/GameAutomators/TicTacToe-v2).

 #### Step 1: Using ADB Tool to capture screenshot

 The following command instantaneously takes the screenshot of the connected device and stores it in the SD card following the specified path.